GoogleChrome/web.dev/src/site/content/en/blog/sign-in-form-best-practices/index.md

 * Emulate navigation with `History.pushState()` or `History.replaceState()`,
 and remove the password form.

-If you use `XMLHttpRequest` or `fetch`, make sure that sign-in success or failure is reported in the response.
+With an `XMLHttpRequest` or `fetch` request, make sure that sign-in success is reported in the response and handled by taking the form out of the DOM as well as indicating success to the user.

 Consider disabling the **Sign in** button once the user has tapped or clicked it.
 [Many users click buttons multiple times](https://baymard.com/blog/users-double-click-online)